Red Velvet Bundt Cake

 • In a stand mixer or large bowl using a hand mixer, cream the butter and sugar together until fluffy.

-• After mixing add in the vanilla, vinegar, and red food coloring.
+• After mixing, add in the vanilla, vinegar, and red food coloring.

-• In a medium bowl combine the flour, baking soda, salt and cocoa powder and whisk together.
+• In a medium bowl, combine the flour, baking soda, salt, and cocoa powder and whisk together.

 • After combined, add ½ of the dry ingredients to the wet ingredients and mix together.
 Then add in the buttermilk and finally the other ½ of the dry ingredients.

-• Next in a small bowl add in your chocolate chips and 1 teaspoon of flour and mix until the chocolate chips are coated.
+• Next, in a small bowl, add in your chocolate chips and 1 teaspoon of flour and mix until the chocolate chips are coated.

 • Then, fold the chocolate chips into the batter.

-• Pour the batter evenly into the Bundt cake pan and bake for 50 minutes to 1 hour until a toothpick comes out clean.
+• Pour the cake batter evenly into the Bundt cake pan and bake for 50 minutes to 1 hour until a toothpick comes out clean.

 • While the cake is baking, prepare the frosting.

-• in a stand mixer or bowl with a handheld mixer, beat the butter and cream cheese together until smooth.
+• In a stand mixer or bowl with a handheld mixer, beat the butter and cream cheese together until smooth.

 • Then, add in the vanilla and powdered sugar one cup at a time until you have reached your desired consistency.